esnet/gdg/website/content/docs/gdg/faq.md

 ### I need help, where do I go?

 There is a "Discussion" area on github where you can start a [conversation](https://github.com/esnet/gdg/discussions) and ask questions.
 If you think this is a bug in GDG itself, then please file an issue [here](https://github.com/esnet/gdg/issues).
 There is a small slack on channel titled `#gdg` in the grafana slack, you're free to join [here](https://slack.grafana.com/)

+### I don't like GDG because of: A, B, C... what else can I use

+ - Recently Grafana released an official tool to manage resources: https://github.com/grafana/grafanactl
+ - [Grizzly](https://github.com/grafana/grizzly/) Prior version of GrafanaCTL

+Know of any others?
+Create a PR and add it to the list